 From 1994 to 1999, John worked at Plymale & Associates, concentrating his practice on serious injuries and wrongful death, representing plaintiffs.
 John is credited with having the largest verdict recorded in Pickaway County at $4.5 million.
 He is a board certified civil trial lawyer, a member of the Million Dollar Advocates Forum, and has the highest rating of AV from the Martindale-Hubbell rating system.
 In November 2011, he was honored with the “Respected Advocate Award” from the Ohio Association of Civil Trial Attorneys.

-John is also an adjunct professor at Capital University Law Schol where he teaches advanced evidence and trial advocacy.
+John is also an adjunct professor at Capital University Law School where he teaches general proactice and has taught advanced evidence and trial advocacy.
 He is a frequent lecturer and has published numerous articles regarding trial practice.